Naming the Sacred in the Everyday

-Andrew Ray Williams (PhD, Bangor University, Wales) is a poet, pastor, and theologian living in Virginia's Shenandoah Valley.
+Andrew Ray Williams (PhD, Bangor University, Wales) is a poet, pastor, and professor living in Virginia's Shenandoah Valley, where he works at the intersection of pastoral ministry, theological education, and formation.

 “Terribly, Almost Never” Red Eft Review